Is Pastina Good When Sick?

 Adapting Pastina to Your Needs

-The versatility of pastina allows you to adjust its preparation based on your symptoms:
+The versatility of pasta allows you to adjust its preparation based on your symptoms:

-- For a sore throat: Creamy pastina made with milk or butter provides a smoother, soothing texture.
+• For a sore throat: Creamy pasta made with milk or butter provides a smoother, soothing texture.

-- For an upset stomach: Stick to plain pastina cooked in a light broth.
+• Stick to plain pasta cooked in a light broth for an upset stomach.

-- For added nutrition: Include cooked vegetables like carrots or peas for vitamins and minerals.
+• Include cooked vegetables like carrots or peas for vitamins and minerals for added nutrition.

 Recipe Idea: Creamy Butter Pastina